mncube/swaprinc/README.md

 ## Compare Multiple Models

-Using the same data set for the logistic regression model above, it would be useful to compare results for different ways of swapping variables.
-In the example presented below, the compswap helper function is used to compare results with 2, 3, 4, and 5 principal components swapped in for the six raw independent variables.
+Utilizing the same dataset as in the logistic regression model mentioned earlier, it is beneficial to compare outcomes for various swaps.
+In the example below, the compswap helper function facilitates the comparison of results with 2, 3, 4, and 5 principal components replacing six original independent variables.

 ``` r
   # Run swaprinc with prc_eng set to Gifi